Mindexas/mdx-ice_cubes/README.md

 # mdx-ice_cubes

-A very basic, 95% I'm sure broken and not working, script that utilizes ox_target to give an RP sense of getting ice cubes in a bar.
+A very basic, 95% I'm sure broken and not working, script that utilizes ox_target to give a RP sense of getting ice cubes in a bar.

 This script was created as a joke.